-The MCCD's New Entrant unit currently consists of 4 sworn officers and 6 non-sworn credentialed investigators.
+The MCCD's New Entrant unit currently consists of 4 sworn officers and 6 8 non-sworn credentialed investigators.
 We experienced a decline in our personnel and have been re-building the program.
 We began utilizing non-sworn credentialed investigators with the intent of maintaining personnel since our decline could be contributed to attrition and promotions.
 We are in the process of training 3 non-sworn credentialed investigators which should be completed by the beginning of the second quarter of FY2018.
+We currently have 2 non-sworn investigators in training and will be hiring one additional non-sworn investigators in the later part of FY 2018.
+For FY 2019, we will add an additional two non-sworn investigators.